deckhouse/deckhouse/modules/402-ingress-nginx/images/kruise/patches/README.md

 and drop excessive pods from the list so as to obbey maxUnavailable setting.
 The thing is that having a pod marked as Unavailable from the Controller point of view doesn't mean that the pod doesn't work and should be updated ASAP.

+### Add pdb
+Adds an extra spec field `.spec.replicas` which is set by the kruise controller every time an advanced daemonset set is reconcilied.
+The replicas value is calculated based on the number of nodes eligible for scheduling the advanced daemonset's pods (cordoned nodes are counted as eligible).
+Adds /scale subresource to advanced daemonset CRD so that a PDB could enforce its policy.
+Adds some extra logic to the kruise controller to deal with relevant PDB's (to make them resync when necessary) and timely update replicas' count in some conrner cases.